-Employing the latest manufacturing techniques, within temperature controlled facilities, delivers a truly innovative product.
-With a proven pedigree in application placement, the Rollvis Satellite roller screw program offers a unique precision linear device, that accurately transforms rotary movement into a linear motion.
+If you are looking for enhanced linear performance within your application, through trusted engineering support then the satellite roller screw program is worth considering.
+With a proven pedigree in application placement, the satellite roller screw program offers a unique precision linear device, that accurately transforms rotary movement into a linear motion.
 Utilising, internally captivated threaded rollers that sit between the screw and the nut dramatically increases the high number of points of contact with the bearing system.
 This mechanical advantage enables satellite roller screws to support very heavy loads with precise and reliable motion.
 Meticulous attention to detail during manufacture ,backed up with honed experience, delivers a formidable linear package.

 There are many ways of transferring a rotational force into a linear one, particularly in the world of linear translation devices.
 Such devices include the simple lead screw and plastic nut and the industrial standard recirculating ball screw device.
 Each design discipline has advantages and disadvantages over the other but equally each have a legitimate place in the linear market.
 An often misunderstood linear device however is the satellite roller screw, and it is worth some extra attention due to the nature of its function and capability.
 With a traditional recirculating ball screw design, the captivated ball bearings within the nut housing transfer the load (force) between the screw and nut.